Jy

 Valid passports can still be used to travel to the EU.
 There are no current visa requirements for up to 90 days travel.
 There are currently no requirements for other inoculations required if travelling from the UK.
 For more information about Passport rules for travel to Europe Click Here >

-• Should I get travel insurance ?
+• Should I get travel insurance for my Holiday to Sardinia?

-We recomend that you get valid travel insurance as soon as you book your holiday as well as a Valid GHIC card click here for more details.
+Just Sardinia recomend that you get valid travel insurance as soon as you book your holiday as well as a Valid GHIC card click here for more details.

 Signature Range

-We have introduced a selection of accommodations that we consider to be the best on the island.
+Just Sardinia have introduced a selection of accommodations that we consider to be the best on the island.
 Our “Signature Range” showcases properties that have been carefully selected based on our team's personal experiences, feedback from previous clients and our relationship with the management and owners.

 Each of the properties in the collection has been handpicked to create a portfolio offering the highest level of quality accommodation and service.